Page and Lake Powell Visitors Guide

 How To Get to Lake Powell

-There are a few ways to travel to Lake Powell.
-The most direct, which provides visitors more time to explore the region, is a flight to Page, AZ from Las Vegas aboard Papillon or Scenic Airlines.
-Las Vegas to Page Az flights leave daily and connect you to popular package tours to the most stunning destinations in the region such as Horseshoe Bend and Antelope Canyon.
+here are a few ways to travel to Lake Powell.
+The most direct, which provides visitors more time to explore the region, is a flight to Page, AZ from Las Vegas aboard a Papillon airplane flight.
+Las Vegas to Page AZ flights leave daily and connect you to popular package tours to the most stunning destinations in the region such as Horseshoe Bend and Antelope Canyon.

 Other ways to arrive to Lake Powell include driving from Las Vegas, Grand Canyon, and other Southwest destinations, such as Phoenix.
 But these are long, grueling drives through the remote desert.